cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 other requirement.
 These requirements are typically based on business needs around risk and compliance.
-Addressing these needs in the early phases prevents redoing work later in the lifecycle which slows down the DevOps pipeline, and increases overall costs.
+Addressing these needs in the early phases prevents redoing work later in the lifecycle which slows down the DevOps pipeline, and increases overall costs [^6].
 DevOps teams must also leverage purpose-built tools to identify security misconfigurations and vulnerabilities prior to the deployment of these applications.
 Equally important is that these tools integrate seamlessly into existing and familiar tools leveraged by DevOps teams to